Baby Poop Colors Explained: What's Normal and When to Worry

 White or pale grayNoConcerningPossible bile flow issue

 This table is a quick reference.
-Context and consistency matter more than color alone.
-In the sections that follow, we break down common baby poop colors and what they usually mean.
+Consistency and context usually matter more than color alone.

 Newborn Poop Color Timeline: The First Days